Cooking in The Keys

 What You Need for Sautéed Shrimp

 I'm using Key West Pink Shrimp for this dinner.
-Look for wild-caught shrimp sourced from the USA to ensure optimal quality.
+Look for wild-caught shrimp sourced from the USA for optimal quality.

-I added some black and white toasted sesame seeds before serving this dinner for extra flavor.
+I added some black and white toasted sesame seeds on topof the finished plate for a little more texture and flavor.

 How To Cook Shrimp On The Stove